andrewwang84/PmgoPuli-telegram-bot/README.md

 # PmgoPuli-telegram-bot
 ------------
-Telegram bot for Puli, which is forked from dimotsai's repo: https://github.com/dimotsai/pokeradar-notification /n It's now hosting on heroku, feel free to send me PR's
+Telegram bot for Puli, which is forked from dimotsai's repo: https://github.com/dimotsai/pokeradar-notification <br>
+It's now hosting on heroku, feel free to send me PR's

 Requirements